 It is thought that due to the low levels of lactose in kefir that it may be suitable for some people with lactose intolerance.
 Please note that this won’t apply to everyone with lactose intolerance – very careful experimentation is advised.

-And finally, you can always make your own of course!
-There are plenty of tutorials online to learn how to make your own nutritious kefir, with or without milk.
+And finally, you can always make your own kefir, of course!
+There are plenty of tutorials online to learn how to make your own nutritious fermented drinks – with or without milk.

 Next on fermented foods for gut health: Kimchi